thanoskoutr/url-shortener/README.md

 - DEVOPS:
   - Add Dockerfile and containerize the application.
   - Make application a Go module/package/CLI.
+  - Generate Documentation from source files.
-  - Calculate required bandwidth
+  - Calculate required bandwidth/storage/traffic for API.
-  - Deploy to cloud/server.
+  - Deploy BoltDB with app (for persistance storage).

 ### Features